CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 An external Final Project should use all of these technologies into a single Full Stack package.
 This is important as we want our students to use all of the skills that they have learnt in our course.

-We advise against using other tools as they will fall outside our students areas of competency.
+We advise against using other tools as they will fall outside our students areas of competency due to the time constraints that we have.

 ## Next Steps

-A good first step to getting started with defining your project is to complete this form.
+A good next step to getting started with defining your project is to complete this form.

 [CodeYourFuture - Projects Specification Form](https://docs.google.com/forms/u/1/d/1u2zImwEjD5PDWJuMyDeCuQ3AP5xhWr683pGy9HlmC14/edit)